 Depending on the insurance provider, an accelerated death benefit rider is standard with a life insurance policy; you automatically receive this rider when you purchase your life insurance (it is usually a feature of a permanent life insurance policy).
 In some cases, however, you may have to add the rider to your policy and pay an additional premium for the coverage.

 The Benefit of Accelerated Death Benefits

 You can add a living benefit to your life insurance policy when you purchase it or after you have purchased it.
-When this rider is in place, the policy holder will receive a portion of the death benefit while he or she is still living.
+When this rider is in place, the policyholder will receive a portion of the death benefit while he or she is still living.
 For example, if you have been diagnosed with a terminal illness, such as cancer or kidney disease after you purchased a life insurance policy, you can add a living benefit to your existing policy.

-The cost of the medical care that is required for terminal illnesses can be exorbitant.
-In addition to having to pay medical bills, a terminally ill patient still have to cover the cost of living expenses; mortgage payments, food, transportation, etc. An accelerated death benefit can provide assistance for these expenses.
+The cost of medical care that is required for terminal illnesses can be exorbitant.
+In addition to having to pay medical bills, a terminally ill patient still has to cover the cost of living expenses; mortgage payments, food, transportation, etc. An accelerated death benefit can provide assistance for these expenses.
 It can offset costs and help the insured avoid financial hardship on top of an already difficult situation.

 How do Accelerated Death Benefits Work?

 If you have been diagnosed with a terminal illness and you have an accelerated death benefit rider, contact your life insurance provider.
 You will need to supply your provider with the necessary documentation that asserts you do, indeed, have a terminal illness.